-Mineral scale is chemically controlled via scale inhibitors such as: phosphonates and dispersing polymers.
-Corrosion is chemically controlled via corrosion inhibitors such as: azoles, ortho-phosphate, poly-phosphate and molybdate.
+Mineral scale is chemically controlled via scale inhibitors such as phosphonates and dispersing polymers.
+Corrosion is chemically controlled via corrosion inhibitors such as azoles, ortho-phosphate, poly-phosphate and molybdate.
 Fouling is chemically controlled via dispersant polymers.
-In this edition of Cooling Water Treatment we will discuss how to prevent and manage microbiological contamination by utilizing chemical biocides.
+In this edition of Cooling Water Treatment, we will discuss how to prevent and manage microbiological contamination by utilizing chemical biocides.

-Recirculating cooling systems provide water flow conditions and temperatures that increase the levels of oxygen, food, and nutrients that bacteria need to thrive.
+Recirculating cooling systems provide water flow conditions and temperatures that increase the levels of oxygen, food and nutrients that bacteria need to thrive.
 Bacteria are introduced into the cooling water system from the air, the makeup water, or a process contamination.

-Planktonic, or free-floating bacteria are more easily measured via the “dip-slide” method.
-The presence of both sessile and planktonic bacteria makes it all the more important to understand total system water volume and introduce complementary biocides dosed continuously at supplier recommended levels.
+Planktonic, or free-floating bacteria, are more easily measured via the “dip-slide” method.
+The presence of both sessile and planktonic bacteria makes it all the more important to understand total system water volume and introduce complementary biocides dosed continuously at supplier-recommended levels.

 Prevent Microbiological Contamination with a Biocide Treatment Program

 The most common way to prevent nearly all forms of microbiological contamination in your cooling system is to utilize both an oxidizing and non-oxidizing biocide.
 Utilizing BOTH an oxidizing and non-oxidizing biocide is highly recommended because they attack bacteria in their own unique ways.

 There are many choices and mechanisms to control bacteria in cooling water systems.
 There are differences based upon how an oxidizing biocide is introduced into the water, how it will react with water, how it reacts with various compounds found in the water, their stability, their oxidizing power, their ability to penetrate biofilms, and their effectiveness.

-- If a biocide is fed intermittently, it is critical that enough chemical is fed to kill the planktonic bacteria, but be careful to avoid overfeeding as this can be a safety risk and can potentially upset the other chemicals being fed.
+- If a biocide is fed intermittently, it is critical that enough chemical is fed to kill the planktonic bacteria.
+However, be careful to avoid overfeeding, as this can be a safety risk and can potentially upset the other chemicals being fed.

-Non-oxidizing biocide chemicals work through various exterminating processes such as interfering with reproduction, stopping respiration, or lysing the cell walls.
-Non-oxidizing biocides can be or fed continuously to achieve a high enough concentration for a long enough period of time to kill the bacteria.
+Non-oxidizing cooling tower biocides work through various exterminating processes such as interfering with reproduction, stopping respiration, or lysing of cell walls.
+Non-oxidizing biocides can be fed continuously to achieve a high enough concentration for a long enough period of time to kill the bacteria.
 A continuous feed of non-oxidizing biocide is recommended for small to medium size systems that are not experiencing severe microbiological contamination.
 Kill time can require several hours up to a day for systems with existing contamination.

 DBNPA (20% active)

-The product breaks down into harmless bi-products which will contribute to an increase in total organic carbon, TOC levels (glycol based TOC).
-DBNPA is also pH dependent.
-A typical dosage of 100 ppm for 60 minutes is sufficient for controlling bacterial contamination.
-DBNPA can be deactivated by H2S coming from sulfate-reducing bacteria, SRBs.
+The product breaks down into harmless byproducts that contribute to an increase in total organic carbon (TOC) levels (glycol-based TOC).
+DBNPA is also pH-dependent.
+A typical dosage of 100 ppm for 60 minutes is sufficient to control bacterial contamination.
+DBNPA can be deactivated by H2S coming from sulfate-reducing bacteria (SRBs).

 A process of trial and error may be needed to find what works best for your system.
-Daily or weekly testing of your cooling process water will need to be done in order to ensure proper feed rates and control of microbiogical growth.
+Daily or weekly testing of your cooling process water will need to be done in order to ensure proper feed rates and control of microbiological growth.